airtai/faststream/docs/docs/en/getting-started/observability/healthchecks.md

         condition: service_healthy
 ```

-But if you use k8s you can use the full power of this feature.
+But if you use k8s you can use the full power of this feature because you can use live and ready probes together.
 This is an example of deployment with liveness and readiness probes:

 ```yaml